Guts/mkdocs-rss-plugin/docs/configuration.md

 - If this value is set to `-1`, then the articles' full HTML content will be filled into the description element.
 - Otherwise, the plugin first tries to retrieve the value of the keyword `description` from the [page metadata].
 - If the value is non-negative and no `description` meta is found, then the plugin retrieves the first number of characters of the page content defined by this setting.
-Retrieved content is the raw markdown converted rougthly into HTML.
+Retrieved content is the raw markdown converted roughly into HTML.

 `abstract_chars_count`: number of characters to use as item description.